ben-xD/talkdash/README.md

   - record event host message from voice (STT) - whisper on Cloudflare - but won't be used at events to avoid distracing audience
   - Filter messages for safety and edit it for being funny - not really possible, Llama2 throws "ethics" error
   - Text-to-speech and add play button on speaker screen - elevenlabs code `ElevenLabsJam` - ElevenLabs is expensive
-  - Store questions, and cluster based on category/relevance.
-Use vectorize vector database.
+  - Group similar messages together.
+Store questions, and cluster based on category/relevance.
+Use Workers AI vectorize database?
 - Consider: SSR on Cloudflare pages

 ## Performance?